 Make Private Mortgage Insurance a Thing of the Past

-Since 1999, lending institutions have been legally obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for a loan closed past July of '99) reaches less than seventy-eight percent of the price of purchase, but not when the borrower's equity reaches twenty-two percent or more.
-(This law does not cover some higher risk mortgages.)
-However, if your equity reaches 20% (no matter what the original purchase price was), you have the right to cancel PMI (for a loan that after July 1999).
+Beginning in 1999, lenders have been legally obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his loan balance (for loans closed past July of '99) goes down below seventy-eight percent of the purchase price, but not at the time the borrower's equity climbs to more than twenty-two percent.
+(Some "higher risk" morgages are excluded.)
+But if your equity reaches 20% (no matter what the original purchase price was), you can cancel PMI (for a mortgage loan that after July 1999).